-For a skilled individual, I estimate that our current automated testing will require about eight hours.
+For a skilled individual, I estimate that our current automated testing will take about eight hours.
 So, maybe a day.
 But of course, you may not want to put all that pressure on yourself to finish everything in one day.
 My recommendation is to allocate two hours per day and give yourself roughly a week to do just about all the MCQs in the qualifying exams.

 Technical Exams – Where You’ll Sink or Swim

-Just like with the automated MCQs, your performance during the technical interview will come down to how well you’ve prepared yourself.
+Just like with the automated MCQs, your performance during the technical Turing interview will come down to how well you’ve prepared yourself.
 During a technical screen, we want to understand your in-depth knowledge.
-We also try to validate your performance on the MCQs and to understand if you have good working knowledge of design patterns.
+We also try to validate your performance on the MCQs and understand if you have good working knowledge of design patterns.

 Where Developers Get Tripped Up in the Technical Screen

 During a technical screening, most people are not prepared to go into detail on algorithms and data structures.
 Again, it comes back to preparation.
 We often have people complain that they don’t need to know this stuff for the work they do but being competent with both algorithms and data structures is very important for high-level work.
 Another thing I see a lot of candidates struggle with is when we ask them to explain various concepts in English.
-I’ll emphasize again, that having strong English communication skills is vital to ensure placement with top-tier US opportunities.
+I’ll emphasize again, having strong English communication skills is vital to ensure placement with top-tier US opportunities.

 Final Words of Advice